How can we help?

 Who should be a trusted contact person?

-You have the option to name one or several TCPs.
 The TCP should be an individual over the age of majority.
 As a matter of good practice, the TCP should not be an individual who has an interest in your account and should not be involved in making financial decisions with respect to your account, such as a Power Of Attorney (POA) but is close enough, that he or she is familiar with your personal well-being.
 This might be a cousin, a neighbour, a sibling, or niece/nephew.
-We recommend that different individuals be named as your TCP than your POA, however, it is recognized that this may not always be possible.
+We recommend that a different individual be named as your TCP than your POA, however, it is recognized that this may not always be possible.

 Additional considerations may include: